Madan007/Le-DnD/README.md

 <img src="./readme_img/drag_drop_anatomy.png" width="500">

-- While dragging, the `onDragEnter` and `onDragLeave` events fire in the `DropTarget`.
+- While dragging, the `onDragEnter` and `onDragLeave` events fire in the `DropContainer`.
 On a successful drop, the `onHit` event fires.
 These all pass the event data shown.

-- On a successful drop, the `onDrop` event fires in the `DragDropContainer`, passing back the event data shown.
+- On a successful drop, the `onDrop` event fires in the `DragContainer`, passing back the event data shown.

 ---

-## Wiring Up the DragDropContainer:
+## Wiring Up the DragContainer:

 ```
-<DragDropContainer
+<DragContainer
     targetKey="foo"
     dragData={some object}
     onDrop={some method}